Where you stay in Aruba really makes a difference, and you won’t find better accommodation than the Boardwalk Small Hotel Aruba.

 They offered complementary palapa reservations ahead of time, so you know a prime spot on the beach is waiting for you once you get there.
 You also get a card upon check-in that allows you to utilize the Ritz Carlton’s beachside drink service and even gives you an 20% off their prices.

-One amazing thing about the Boardwalk hotel is the hot water and strong water pressure.
+One amazing thing about the Boardwalk Small Hotel is the hot water and strong water pressure.
 Water is a precious commodity in the island.
 It’s so clean you can drink it straight from the tap, but not everyone has easy access, with some businesses needing to bring in their own water for every fork that’s washed or toilet that’s flushed.
 That’s why it costs $1 to use the restroom at the Natural Pool.

 At the Boardwalk, you have no water worries.
 The shower is all luxury, with two shower heads, a spacious bathing area and aloe soap and shampoo products made on the island.